adamsulemanji/sketch-artifacts/README.md

 2. **HTML Files**: These files (`index.html`) should be used as the frontend interface for the respective functionalities.
 3. **Python Script**: The `hmm.py` file can be used for any additional data processing or analysis tasks.

+# Data Collection

+The data collection is protected under IRB and is not included in the repository.
+There is an ongoing data collection but we have some prelimary results within the report.

 ## Authors

 - Adam Sulemanji